Connect to a cloud server

 Connect via the console in the control panel

-The console is a browser-based VNC client; we recommend using it only when it is impossible to connect to the server via SSH or RDP.
-Copying text from the console is not available; you can paste text using the Ctrl+V shortcut.
+The console is a browser-based VNC client; we recommend using it only when you cannot connect to the server via SSH or RDP.
+You cannot copy text from the console, but you can paste text using Ctrl+V.

 -